cdrani/site/cle5seoz9000909lbfbfsew5v.md

 sudo setsebool -P httpd_execmem 1
 ```

-We can ascertain that our NFS is mounted properly on our web server by verifying that both `/var/www` in our Web Server(s) and `/mnt/apps` in our NFS has the same Apache files and directories.
-Same verification for our logs - `/var/log` for our Web Servers and \`/mnt/logs\` for our NFS
+We can ascertain that our NFS is mounted properly on our web server by verifying that both `/var/www` in our Web Server(s) and `/mnt/apps` in our NFS have the same Apache files and directories.
+Apply the same verification for our logs - `/var/log` for our Web Servers and `/mnt/logs` for our NFS.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675573517765/9bb16be3-017b-462a-9115-7a97f8f271d3.png align="center")